Internal, open access

 4. Students who are unable to sit examinations on a particular day/during a particular period for religious reasons

-If you are unable, for religious reasons, to sit examinations on a particular day or during a particular period, then you should contact the Examinations Office as soon as possible after commencing your programme of study.
-Providing the examination timetable has not been produced, it may be possible for us to schedule your examinations to accommodate your religious observance.
+If you are unable, for religious reasons, to sit examinations on a particular day or during a particular period, you should contact the Examinations Office as soon as possible after commencing your programme of study.
+Provided that the examination timetable has not been produced, it may be possible for us to schedule your examinations to accommodate your religious observance.

 Please note that you will be asked to provide evidence (usually in the form of a letter from your religious leader) to confirm that you are unable to sit examinations on a particular day/during a particular period.